solliancenet/tech-immersion-data-ai/day2-exp2/README.md

     The Visual Studio solution contains the following projects:

     - **PipelineEnhancer**: Console app that interacts with Azure Search Service REST APIs to enhance the Cognitive Search pipeline.
+    - **Search.Common**: Common library containing models and structs used by the `PipelineEnhancer` to communicate with the Azure Search Service APIs.
     - **TextTranslateFunction**: Azure Function with an HTTP Trigger that will be used translate non-English tweets to English.
     - **TweetGenerator**: Console app that generates simulated tweets and sends them to Cosmos DB.
     - **Twitter.Common**: Common library containing models and structs used by the other projects within the solution.